ilmaro8/MuSTMIL/README.md

   * -p: pooling layer for the MIL CNN
   * -t: task (binary/multilabel)
   * -f: if True an embedding layer with 128 nodes is inserted before the output layer
-  * -w: path where CNN’s weights are stored
+  * -n: path where CNN’s weights are stored
   * -i: path where to find the csvs including the csv files with the partitions
   * -w: path where the WSIs’ patches are stored